emiliosheinz/full-cycle-microservices-based-architecture/README.md

 1. **API Gateway:** An API Gateway can be used to manage incoming requests, enforce policies, and provide a unified interface to the underlying services.
 It's important to mention that it can be use to implement rate limiting and circuit breakers, for example.

 1. **Service Mesh:** A service mesh can be used to manage service-to-service communication, provide observability, and enforce security policies.
 It can also help with resilience by providing features like circuit breaking, retries, and timeouts.

+1. **Work Asynchronously:** When possible, design services to work asynchronously, using messaging brokers or event-driven architectures.
+This can help decouple services and improve resilience by allowing services to process requests at their own pace.

+1. **Retry Mechanisms:** Implement retry mechanisms in services to handle transient failures.
+Retrying requests can help improve the chances of success when dealing with temporary issues.
+It's important to mention that retries should be implemented with backoff strategies to avoid overwhelming the system.

+1. **Delivery Guarantees:** Use messaging systems that provide delivery guarantees, such as at-least-once or exactly-once semantics.
+This ensures that messages are not lost and are processed correctly over time.